 SummaryWomen form an under-represented cohort in evolutionary computation, whether the cohort is examined in industry, academics or both.
 The broad objective of this workshop is bring participants of GECCO together to share ways that will generate, encourage, and support academic, professional, and social opportunities in evolutionary computation.
 The workshop will foster, sustain and impart role models, and offer the opportunity to interact with others “in the same boat”.
 However, we invite and encourage all faculty, professional and students interested in Evolutionary Computation to attend, regardless of gender.

-- Introduction of Workshop
+- Introduction of workshop and participants

-- Invited talk (speaker TBA)
+- Invited talk by Stephanie Forrest

 - Science Slam: short performances of 4 or 5 selected speakers